Pamiri Culture

 Pamiri Holidays

-One of the major holidays Pamirians celebrate is te Novruz, vernal equinox.
-Novruz holiday mark March 21st, the beginning of the Persian new year.
-Simlarly to the the other Central Asian countriess Novruz is celebrated with music, dances, and a great deal of feasting.
-People typically wear very colorful clothes on this day, or new clothes if they have them.
 The foods served contain the first vegetables or greens, as “First Furrow” marks the beginning of the planting season.
-People address the saint of farming, known as Bobo-m-Dekhtona (“Grandpa Farmer”).
+People also address the saint of farming, known as Bobo-m-Dekhtona (“Grandpa Farmer”).
 A public feast is held, and people celebrate the origins of irrigation.
-Another public holiday marks the time in early summer when women take flocks out to be pastured.
+Another public holiday marks the time in early summer when women take flocks out to the high pastures to feed on the green grass and mountain herbs.

-Music and dance in the Pamirs are inseparably linked with Ismaili Islam.
-The performance of both vocal and instrumental genres is intended as an act of tenderness, and many songs are linked with specific rituals or prayers.
+Music and dance in the Pamirs are inseparably linked with Ismaili Islam and the Pamiri people love music and dance.
+The performances of both vocal and instrumental genres are intended as acts of tenderness, and many songs are linked with specific rituals or prayers.
 A strong singing voice is prized, and both men and women will sing solo or as part of a group.
 Melancholic songs in minor keys describe feelings of separation and loss, while the Persian ghazal genre explores the highs and lows of being in love.

 Pamiri music, which is characterized by the use of traditional instruments like the rubab (lute) and daf (frame drum), is an important part of their cultural heritage and is performed at weddings, festivals, and other celebrations.
 The traditional Pamiri architectural style, which includes the use of mud and stone to construct homes, is also unique to the region.